-This item determines if anyone else is now operating the land formerly operated by the target name on the Face Page.
-Ask this item ONLY if the respondent answered 'No' to

-Questions 2, 3 and 4.
-If another operation has taken over from the target name on the label, record the name of the operator or operation now operating the land.
+This item determines if anyone else is now operating the land formerly operated by the target name on the face page.
+Ask this item ONLY if the respondent answered 'No' to Questions 2, 3 and 4.
+If another operator has taken over the land from the target name on the label, record the name of the new operator and/or operation now operating the land.
+If the respondent answers 'No' to this item, probe to determine what happened to the land and make notes.